Family member is responsible for notifying the DOL

 How to apply: Contact the plan administrator; the surviving spouse should assert spousal rights if a different beneficiary was named without consent

 Learn more →The death of an employee is a qualifying event under COBRA.
 The surviving spouse and dependent children can continue group health coverage for up to 36 months.
-The family pays the full premium (up to 102% of the plan cost).
+The family pays the full premium (up to 102% of the plan cost, which includes a 2% administrative charge).
+The employer must notify the plan within 30 days of the death, and the plan must send a COBRA election notice within 14 days after that.
 Alternative options include the surviving spouse's own employer plan or an ACA Marketplace special enrollment.

 Eligibility: Surviving spouse and dependent children of a deceased employee covered by an employer group health plan with 20+ employees

-Amount: Continuation of existing group health coverage for up to 36 months at full premium cost
+Amount: Continuation of existing group health coverage for up to 36 months at up to 102% of the plan premium

-How to apply: Elect COBRA coverage within 60 days of receiving the COBRA election notice from the plan administrator
+How to apply: Elect COBRA coverage within 60 days of receiving the COBRA election notice from the plan administrator; initial premium payment due within 45 days of election

 Learn more →For defined benefit pensions and money purchase plans, yes.
 Under ERISA, the surviving spouse is automatically entitled to a Qualified Joint and Survivor Annuity (at least 50% of the participant's benefit) unless both spouses signed a written waiver.
 For 401(k) plans, the surviving spouse automatically receives the account balance unless a valid waiver and alternate beneficiary designation exist.